shanebreckon/dogparksnz/DEVELOPMENT.md

-# Development Guide
+# Development Guide for Dog Parks NZ

-This document provides detailed information about the development workflow for the Map Drawing Application, with a focus on using Windsurf IDE and its AI assistant, Cascade.
+This document provides detailed information about the development workflow for the Dog Parks NZ Application, with a focus on using Windsurf IDE and its AI assistant, Cascade.

 ## Why This Document Exists